 At Sumitomo Dainippon Pharma, the safety of the patients who use our products is our top priority.
 To ensure safety, we incorporate the dosage forms and indications that best meet patients' needs from the initial planning stages of development.
-In addition, we have adopted a special printing method that prints the name and dosage over each dose on the PTP sheet to make our products more distinguishable and prevent errors when individual doses are separated from the sheet.
+In addition, we have been committed to initiatives to make our products more distinguishable and prevent errors.

 Informed consent is defined as “the voluntarily given agreement (consent) on the part of the patient who will be participating based on a proper understanding and agreement upon a complete explanation from a physician or other medical professional of the patient's illness and the treatment strategy” when a patient is to participate in clinical trials or receive medical care.

 Since clinical trials are conducted during the intermediate stages of confirming the efficacy and safety of drug candidate substances, it is particularly important that the informed consent of a patient is based on sufficient data and a careful explanation of all that is involved.
 In order to help patients decide whether or not to participate, we compile a wide range of data that covers the state of clinical trials in Japan and overseas, as well as the possible outcomes indicated by clinical findings, so that it can be presented in a manner that is easy for the patient to understand.